jeff-dillon/fire-calls/README.md

 # fire-calls
-Python Data Loading Demo
+Python Data Cleaning Demo

 ## The Question

-How often are fire trucks called out for fires?
+How often are fire trucks called out for fires compared to other reasons?

 ## The Data Source

+Louisville publishes data on Fire Department emergency calls.

 [Louisville/Jefferson County Fire Districts calls for service](https://data.louisvilleky.gov/dataset/louisvillejefferson-county-fire-districts-calls-service)

-Calls for service broken down by Fire Districts which includes but not limited to Fire and Medical Emergencies.
+This file includes calls for service over a rollling 24 month period broken down by Fire Districts which includes but not limited to Fire and Medical Emergencies.

 ### File Details